kongware/ftor/README.md

 compx[TS]; // "(comp :: (a -> b0 -> c0) -> a -> (a0 -> b0) -> a0 -> c0)"
 compy[TS]; // "(comp :: (b1 -> c1) -> (a0 -> a1 -> b1) -> a0 -> a1 -> c1)"
 ```
-You can conclude from the type signatures that `compx` takes a binary function, a value, an unary function and another value, whereas `compy` takes an unary and then a binary function and two values.
+You can derive from the type signatures that `compx` takes a binary function, a value, an unary function and another value, whereas `compy` takes an unary and then a binary function and two values.
 As a matter of fact `compy` is a pretty useful function, since it allows us to use a binary function as the inner one of the composition.

 Instead of examining implementations we can stick with type signatures to comprehend complex function expressions.
 By leaving implementation details behind, we've reached another level of abstraction and ftor helps us to keep track of the right types.